Logarithmic double ramification cycles: Logarithmic Curves

-The graphs $\Gamma$ also appear naturally in two ways: as the dual graphs of the various fibers of $C \to S$ and as the fibers\footnote{In a topological sense.} of the induced map of cone stacks $\Sigma_C \to \Sigma_S$.
+The graphs $\Gamma$ also appear naturally in two ways: as the dual graphs of the various fibers of $C \to S$ and as the fibers of the induced map of cone stacks $\Sigma_C \to \Sigma_S$.
 The latter fibers have the same combinatorial type in the interior of each cone of $\Sigma_S$, but their edge lengths vary.
-The parameter $\ell(e) \in \ghost_{S,s}$ associated to an edge of a dual graph induces by evaluation a homomorphism The compatibility of the $\ell(e)$ with \'etale specializations means that these homomorphisms descend to $\Sigma_S$, and under this interpretation, they measure the length of the edge of the fibers of $\Sigma_C \to \Sigma_S$ as $x$ moves in $\Sigma_S$. \end{remark}
+The parameter $\ell(e) \in \ghost_{S,s}$ associated to an edge of a dual graph induces by evaluation a homomorphism The compatibility of the $\ell(e)$ with \'etale specializations means that these homomorphisms descend to $\Sigma_S$, and under this interpretation, they measure the length of the edge in the fibers of $\Sigma_C \to \Sigma_S$ as $x$ moves in $\Sigma_S$. \end{remark}